VictorTaelin/swarm-js/README.md

 })).then(() => console.log("Done!"));
 ```

+If you have any trouble with this, please open an issue to let me know.
 That function does everything required to start a local Swarm node, including downloading binaries (if not available yet) and manging the process.
 It then gives you a `swarm` object pointing to the local node.
 If the Swarm process was started by `Swarm.js`, it will be closed when you call `resolve()`.
 While it is up, you're able to access it on your browser at `http://localhost:8500`.

 ## API